 SHIRLEY TEMPLE, 1937

 Named for the curly-haired moppet who brightened spirits during the Great Depression, this award-winning double is more commonly known as ‘Snowball’ today.
 With an ivory ruff of outer petals and a center rosette touched by sunshine, it’s informal, refreshing, and lightly scented.
 4 W-W, 18-20” late-middle blooming, zones 4a-7b/9WC, from Holland.
 Last offered in 2009.
-We hope to offer it again soon, or we could special order it for you.
-For an alert, sign up for our email newsletter.
+We could special order it for you.

 SHOT SILK, 1931

 An improved ‘Thalia’ (is that possible?), this rare, silky-smooth beauty has a creamy white cup and starry petals that arch back like ballet dancers.
 “Most graceful,” wrote McFarland in his 1938 best-seller Garden Bulbs in Color, and “just about perfection.”
 We think you’ll agree.
 5 W-W, 14-16”, zones 5-8aS/10WC, from Holland.
 Last offered in 2005.
-Though it’s always in short supply, we hope to offer it again periodically, or we could special order it for you.
+We could special order it for you.

 SIR WATKIN, 1868